 - Existing employees.
 Existing House Employees must complete one hour of ethics training before the end of the calendar year, by December 31, 2024.
 There are no extensions to this deadline, for any reason.
 Employees may satisfy this requirement by completing the 118th Congress General Ethics 2024 Training live or on-demand. - Senior Staff.
-House employees paid at or above the senior staff level ("senior staff") are required to complete an additional hour of ethics training once per Congress on issues primarily of concern to senior staff or supervisors.
+House employees paid at or above the senior staff level ("senior staff"8) are required to complete an additional hour of ethics training once per Congress on issues primarily of concern to senior staff or supervisors.
 For the 118th Congress, this means all senior staff must complete one hour of senior staff training by January 3, 2025.
 Senior staff training may be completed live or on-demand.
 To be clear, the senior staff training requirement is in addition to the annual one-hour House Ethics Training module/requirement for all staff.
-The Committee offers designated senior staff ethics training on-demand, but other briefings may also satisfy the senior staff training requirement: general sessions on issues of concern to senior staff, sessions on completing financial disclosure (FD) reports or Periodic Transaction Reports (PTRs), and sessions on post-employment restrictions.
+The Committee offers designated senior staff training requirement, but other briefings may also satisfy the senior staff training in completing financial disclosure (FD) reports or Periodic Transaction Reports (PTRs), and sessions on post-employment restrictions.
 Note that employees may not complete more than one hour of senior staff training in lieu of completing their annual general ethics training requirement.